Open a bank account

 Opening a bank account should be one of your top priorities upon arrival in Norway, especially if your stay exceeds six months.
 Access to a Norwegian bank account will enable you to receive salary payments and handle your finances in a safe and efficient way.

-- To open a bank account in Norway you need a national identity number.
+- To open a bank account in Norway you need a national identity number (permanent or temporary) (skatteetaten.no) which you obtain when finalising your permit upon arrival.
 Note that the case processing time for national identity numbers is about two weeks, provided you have completed the EU/EEA registration or visa/residence permit process.

 - Bring the following documents to the branch of the bank you wish to open an account: